2023 Best History Schools in Kentucky

 Top Kentucky Schools in History

-Our 2023 rankings named Northern Kentucky University the best school in Kentucky for history students.
-Located in the suburb of Highland Heights, NKU is a public college with a fairly large student population.
+Our analysis found Northern Kentucky University to be the best school for history students who want to pursue a degree in Kentucky.
+Located in the large suburb of Highland Heights, NKU is a public college with a fairly large student population.

 While working on their degree, history majors at NKU accumulate an average of around $27,500 in student debt.